 Make sure you're using the latest build for your Parallels Desktop version:

-- Store your virtual machine within Mac HD (internal storage).
-Running a VM from an external USB disk or NAS may significantly lower VM performance.
+- Store your virtual machine within your Mac HDD (internal storage).
+Running a virtual machine from an external USB disk or NAS may significantly lower virtual machine performance.

-- Be careful running several virtual machines at once - each VM consumes a considerable amount of resources and may slow down overall computer performance.
+- Be careful running several virtual machines at once - each virtual machine consumes a considerable amount of resources and may slow down overall computer performance.

-- Try disabling antivirus on the Mac side.
-Alternatively, you may add adding Parallels Desktop/virtual machine location to a white list that antivirus maintains of known good software.
+- Try disabling antivirus programs installed on the Mac host.
+Alternatively, you may add the Parallels Desktop/virtual machine location to your antivirus whitelist to mark it as good and trustworthy software.

 Virtual Machine Configuration